levenlol/Playground/README.md

 We welcome contributions to Playground from the community.
 If you would like to contribute, please fork this repository and submit a pull request with your changes.

 ## License
-Playground is released under the MIT License.
+Playground is released under the Apache 2.0 License.